German Shepherds Survive 22 Days Trapped in Abandoned Missile Silo

 From the moment that Jessica Donges of Medical Lake, Washington got married, she knew dogs would be part of her family.
-After two years of marriage, the Donges brought their first furry companion, Ziva, into the family, and one year later a male companion, Zeus.
-The family purchased pet insurance for both dogs soon after adopting Zeus, but never needed to submit a claim, until the unthinkable happened.
-While playing outside, curiosity got the best of the doggy duo, which led them to escaping from the backyard and migrating to a nearby abandoned missile silo.
-The pair’s cahoots took a terrible turn and led to them being stuck in a deep crevasse for 22 days.
-This life saving rescue and miraculous recovery earned Ziva and Zeus the title of April’s “Most Unusual Claim of the Month” by Nationwide, the nation’s first and largest provider of pet health insurance.
+After two years of marriage, the Dongeses brought their first furry companion, Ziva, into the family, and one year later a male companion, Zeus.
+The family purchased pet insurance for both dogs soon after adopting Zeus, but never needed to submit a claim—until the unthinkable happened.
+While playing outside, curiosity got the best of the doggy duo, which led them to escaping from the backyard and finding their way to a nearby abandoned missile silo.
+The pair’s adventure took a terrible turn and led to them being stuck in a deep crevasse for 22 days.
+Their life-saving rescue and miraculous recovery earned Ziva and Zeus the title of April’s “Most Unusual Claim of the Month” by Nationwide, the nation’s first and largest provider of pet health insurance.

 “Ziva was an amazing puppy.
 We knew immediately we wanted another dog,” said Jessica.
 “About a year later, I surprised my husband with Zeus for his birthday.
 Ziva was hesitant about Zeus in the beginning, but they quickly became best friends.”

 Two years later, the duo is close as ever, sticking by each other’s side every moment of the day.
-The day of the incident was like no other, Ziva and Zeus were having fun outside when they came across an unknown hole in the backyard fence.
+The day of the incident was like no other; Ziva and Zeus were having fun outside when they came across a previously unnoticed hole in the backyard fence.
 Being as curious as they are, they capitalized on their discovery and went to explore the unknown.

 “I was at work when they got out and received a call from my husband telling me the bad news,” said Jessica.
 “I came home immediately and we started looking all night for them.
 By the end of the night, I was hysterical.”

-Holding onto hope that the duo was nearby, Jessica did everything she could to find Ziva and Zeus.
-She made flyers to hang up around town, walked door to door asking if they’ve been seen, and used social media to spread the word.
+Holding onto hope that the pair was nearby, Jessica did everything she could to find Ziva and Zeus.
+She made flyers to hang up around town, knocked on doors and used social media to spread the word.
 With local family driving in to join the search, and the help of the community, Jessica was confident she would be reunited with her missing pups.